Dhaval26/NVO_OpenStack_Lab/README.md

     #### Start stress: "for i in 1 2 3 4; do while : ; do : ; done & done"
     #### Stop stress:  "for i in 1 2 3 4; do kill %$i; done"

-   ## Steps excecuted for this objective:
+   ## Steps executed for this objective:

   - Start the tool via "python3 sdn_lab2.py" command.

-  -	Before activity only one server in the dashboard. https://github.com/mukesh0733/images/commit/a599a29dce409defd3f0a05759477f29955bd463#commitcomment-46538272
+  -	Before activity only one server can be seen in the dashboard. https://github.com/mukesh0733/images/commit/a599a29dce409defd3f0a05759477f29955bd463#commitcomment-46538272

   - Stress generated to the server: